For the Joovy Nook, they took the customer feedback from the original Nook and made some cool changes — gotta love a company that listens to parents!

 I can successfully carry both my twins to their chairs, put one in, close the tray, and then put her sister in the other chair.
 The girls can even close the tray on their own (but can’t open it!).
 My mom has issues with removing the tray on our other high chair, so she was really excited about the easy swing tray (a win for grandparents everywhere!).

-The chair is for the 6 month+ crowd, who should have upper body control.
-My only hang-up is the slight recline of the seat; it doesn’t sit completely upright.
+The Nook is for the 6-month+ crowd, who should have upper body control.
+My only hang-up is the slight recline of the seat: it doesn’t sit completely upright.
 My girls have taken to the gangsta lean-and-relax-while-eating position.
 They even put their little toes up on the underside of the tray (not necessarily bad, but not exactly good either).

 The trays are large enough to fit a toddler placemat (our fave is the ezpz mat) on the tray.

 I really like this high chair.
-For $129, it’s a mid-priced highchair that looks great and has tons of nice features.
-The modern design and different color options (teal, charcoal, coral (Joovy.com only) and black) give it an elevated look in a sea of junky-looking baby gear (seriously, the coral color is cool!).
+For the price, it looks great and has tons of nice features.
+The modern design and different color options give it an elevated look in a sea of junky-looking baby gear.
 The easy-wipe seat (and straps) with removable tray insert and the one-handed swing tray make it worth the money in my book.
 The compact fold makes it easy to store anywhere, especially in tight spaces.
 Heck, you can even travel with it.